 There are a few out there: Oddsmonkey is my favourite and costs £15 a month.

-In exchange for your subscription fee, you get access to all the offers in their catalog, including video/written tutorials on how to do each one.
+In exchange for your subscription fee, you get access to all the offers in their catalogue, including video/written tutorials on how to do each one.
 Just as usefully they all also have good support services where you can get help and ask any questions you want.
 If you’re nervous about doing your first offer, this could be the support you need.

 I actually think they’re a bit of bargain.
 Perhaps because they’re so new.
 I reckon once they get some traction I wouldn’t be surprised if they start upping their prices…